 Context of policy for students: Academic dishonesty, "cheating" and other forms of misrepresenting others' work as your own, such as plagiarism, are considered serious breaches of academic integrity and are major violations of the standards of ethical behavior that the College expects from all its students.
 When detected, as it often is, academic dishonesty can result in a range of disciplinary actions including failure on an assignment, failure of a course, or even Conduct Dismissal from the College.
 Records of disciplinary actions for dishonesty are kept and conduct dismissals are noted on College transcripts.
 The best rule is to assume that instructors expect all work (exams, papers, projects, etc.) submitted for grading to be entirely your own, done without collaboration.
 If the instructor allows or desires collaboration, you should assume that the instructor will make that clear in the assignment.
 If the instructor has not explicitly stated that collaboration is permitted, all work submitted should be entirely your own.

-Violations of the Student Academic Dishonesty Policy refer to actions related to the standards of honesty required in submission and evaluation of coursework in any undergraduate or graduate course bearing The College at Brockport credit.
+Violations of the Student Academic Dishonesty Policy refer to actions related to the standards of honesty required in submission and evaluation of coursework in any undergraduate or graduate course bearing SUNY Brockport credit.
 These violations include, but are not limited to the following:

 A. Plagiarism — presenting as one's own, the exact words of another, not properly indicated by quotation marks, paraphrased text too similar to the original, ideas, or creative products of another without providing an adequate standard form of documentation to identify the source — such as footnotes, endnotes, or bibliographic documentation.
 Students are advised to scrupulously acknowledge and properly cite all sources to give appropriate credit for borrowed materials.

 B. Fabricating facts, data, statistics, or other forms of evidence included in papers, laboratory experiments, theses, or other assignments.